MI Tokyo teaching a new generation of bassist

 Use scrollbar to see all of table

-PROFILE▶︎ After graduating from MI Hollywood, Kota supported various artists around the west coast of the U.S.A.
-After returning to Japan, he is actively involved in bands as a supporting artist.
+Education & Credits: After graduating from MI Hollywood, Kota supported various artists around the west coast of the U.S.A.
+After returning to Japan, he is involved in bands, artist support actively.